Public Safety in Hawaii

 - Public Safety Performance Project

-On June 20, 2012, Governor Neal Abercrombie signed a comprehensive set of reforms that improve pre-trial risk assessment processes; focus on high risk offenders and using swift, certain and appropriate responses to supervision violations.
-The new reforms are expected to save the state approximately $130 million over five years, and allow the state to bring inmates housed in mainland prisons back to Hawaii facilities.
+Prior to Hawaii’s 2012 criminal justice reforms, the state was sending about one-third of its adult inmates to mainland facilities, at a cost of more than $60 million a year.
+Following an analysis of the state’s sentencing and corrections policies by a bipartisan, inter-branch working group, data-driven policy options were presented to the legislation.
+On June 20, 2012, Governor Neal Abercrombie signed a comprehensive set of reforms that improve pre-trial risk assessment processes; focus on high risk offenders; and using swift, certain, and appropriate responses to supervision violations.
+These reforms are expected to save the state approximately $130 million over five years, and allow the state to bring inmates housed in mainland prisons back to Hawaii facilities.

 Fact Sheet | March 2, 2009